rhine3/audiomoth-guide/guide.md

 # Enclosures

+TODO: add new ziploc baggie recommendation and camo bag example

 AudioMoths may break if exposed to water, so it is necessary to house them in a secure, watertight enclosure.
 This is complicated by the fact that the mic, a MEMS mic, is attached to the circuitboard.
 The housing must be both watertight and acoustically transparent over the mic.